 This records schedule is approved in accordance with the Document Disposal Act (RSBC 1996, c.
 99).
-It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to standards approved by Corporate Records Management Branch.
-For information regarding this ORCS, contact your Records Officer.
+It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to government policy and procedures.
+For assistance, contact your Records Officer.

-- First, there is a section default primary, which provides general information relating to the whole section and to records repeated in other primaries throughout the section ("reserved secondaries" see 2.6.1). - The section default primary is followed by all the other primaries, arranged in alphabetical order. - Groups of related primaries, called "primary blocks", appear together, indicated by two-part titles and an initial "general" primary (for example, "Client Group Issues - General" and "Client Group Issues - Families").
+- The section default primary is followed by all the other primaries, arranged in alphabetical order. - Groups of related primaries, called "primary blocks", appear together, indicated by two-part titles and an initial "general" primary (for example, "Licensing - General" and "Licensing - Emergency Medical Assistants").